ARUA Centre of Excellence in Food Security

 Structure of the Centre of Excellence

-The ARUA CoE in Food Security will be physically hosted on the Future Africa campus at the University of Pretoria; partner institutions will be linked virtually through the appointment of institutional contact persons, and through the members of the research teams in each focus area.
-The ACoE will be governed by a Steering Committee, which will have management and scientific subcommittees to guide the ACoE in the appropriate direction.
-The director of the ARUA CoE: Food Security is Prof Hettie Schönfeldt from the University of Pretoria.
-Contact details are provided below.:
+The ARUA CoE in Food Security is physically hosted on the Future Africa campus at the University of Pretoria in collaboration with the Universities of Nairobi, Kenya and Ghana, Legon The ACoE is governed by a Steering Committee, which will have management and scientific subcommittees to guide the ACoE in the appropriate direction.

 For more information please follow this link: https://www.up.ac.za/arua-centre-of-excellence-in-food-security